 In 2011, Thompson filed a petition for DNA testing and the Connecticut State Police laboratory located the biological evidence from the case.
 Tests eliminated Thompson as the perpetrator and identified another man who lived near the victim at the time of the attack.

 On March 12, 2012, prosecutors and the attorney for Thompson jointly petitioned for a new trial.
 The petition was granted and Thompson was released.
 On July 19, 2012, the charges were dismissed.
+In May 2015, the state of Connecticut awarded Thompson $900,000 in compensation.

 – Maurice Possley